tossimmar/Low-Dimensional-Digits/README.md

 - **cli.py**: Command-line interface.

 - **main.py**: Application of the algorithm to the [Digits](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) dataset to visualize 8x8 pixel images of hand-written digits as points in a 1, 2, or 3-dimensional space.

+- **environment.yml**: Specifications and dependencies required to set up an environment for this project.

 # Command-Line Interface